Luyaochen1/glabapp_deploy/README.md

 ### Docker network

-This document assums the three containers we listed above is running on the same docker network and IP address was assigned dynamically.
-For a production deployment, the fixed internal IP address of redis is recommended.
+This document assums the three containers we listed above are running on the same docker network and IP address was assigned dynamically.
+For a production deployment, the fixed internal IP address of redis server is recommended.
 Please refer to the Docker network instruction about how to set up the fixed IP address of the container.

-The Flask web server will use port 8080 for its Nginx application.
+The Flask web server will use internal port 8080 for its web applications.
 In this example, the port will be mapped to port 7605 of the server.

-The Celery will use port 5555 for its monitoring program.
+The Celery will use port internal 5555 for its monitoring program.
 In this example, the port will be mapped to port 7606 of the server.

-The Redis will use port 7379 for its database access.
+The Redis will use port internal 7379 for its database access.
 This port is not accessible from external.

-Also, if you run these containers on a server, we assume the firewall will allow the user to access port 7605 and 7606 we assigned.
+Also, if you run these containers on a server, we assume the firewall will allow the user to access port 7605 and 7606.
 Please check with IT for the firewall rules.
 Also, you must know the server IP address for the user to access the web pages.

 In our example, the docker server IP address is 129.106.31.204, and the web application can be accessed by http://129.106.31.204:7605/cta/

-If you try it on your own machine (windows or Mac laptop or PC), you can replace the server IP address with localhost.
+If you try it on your own machine (windows/Mac laptop or PC), you can replace the server IP address with localhost.
 Then, the web application can be accessed by http://localhost:7605/cta/

 ## Create Docker containers